shprota/hvac_ir/Readme.md

 my_ir_sender.transmit(durations)
 ```

-Example for sending codes via Broadlink controller in in the examples folder
+Example for sending codes via Broadlink controller is in the examples folder